Sergei Pavlov (politician): Career

 Sergey Pavlov was born in Rzhev into a family of a peasant father and a noble mother.
 His maternal grandfather, Nikolai Timofeevich Vasiliev, graduated from the St. Petersburg Conservatory and worked as a conductor.
 Maternal grandmother Glafira Sergeevna Pylaeva came from a hereditary family of clergymen.

-His paternal grandfather, Pyotr Pavlov was captured by the Germans during the 1914-1918 war, and learnt how to make confectionary while he was a prisoner of war.
+His paternal grandfather, Pyotr Pavlov was captured by the Germans during the First World War, and learnt how to make confectionary while he was a prisoner of war.
 Sergei's father, Pavel Pavlov, was the choirmaster in Rzhev, and his mother was a pianist.
 Sergei and his mother were evacuated after the German invasion in 1941, while his father organised a choir on the front line.
 After his return, Sergei went to an agricultural college in Rzhev, and then the Moscow Institute of Physical Education, where he was appointed secretary of the Komsomol (Communist Youth League) committee.
 He worked as a full-time Komsomol official for seven years, and in 1959 was appointed the First Secretary of Komsomol, the youngest holder of that office in 25 years.
 In October 1961, he was made a member of the Central Committee of the Communist Party of the Soviet Union.

 Pavlov was a protégé and ally of Alexander Shelepin, who was appointed head of Komsomol shortly before the death of Joseph Stalin, and was the head of the KGB at the time when Pavlov took over control of Komosomol.
 Unlike Shelepin, Pavlov was not involved in the coup that removed Nikita Khrushchev from power in 1964, because he was in Tokyo for the Olympic Games at the time, but he was part of the faction that opposed the relaxing of censorship and de-Stalinisation initiated by Khrushchev.